verlok/iframes/README.md

 - - no guaranteed support for iframe in next versions of embedded browsers
 - - double development and maintenance for webpage embedded iframe and WebView embedded in native app
 - - harder to manage iframe failures due to connectivity issues
+- -	3rd party payment services could require to integrate native SDKs provided by the vendor itself, making it easy to add payments to mobile apps.
+For example PayPal provides an iOS SDK (https://github.com/paypal/PayPal-iOS-SDK) which offers usability and user experience consistency through native components.

 ## Design/interface